 sies marjan recreated the excitement of seeing your first fashion show

-Milkshake colours, sneaker mules, Soul II Soul and Britney on the speakers.
+Milkshake colors, sneaker mules, Soul II Soul and Britney on the speakers.
 Sander Lak took us to our happy place for spring/summer 18.

 Photography Mitchell Sams

-"We don't really work with inspirations, we work with colour," Sander Lak underlined backstage after his mauve, coral, and sea-green spring/summer 18 show.
-"Once we have all the colours then we know the ingredients," he continued.
+"We don't really work with inspirations, we work with color," Sander Lak underlined backstage after his mauve, coral, and sea-green spring/summer 18 show.
+"Once we have all the colors then we know the ingredients," he continued.
 "We don't have a theme so we can really just dive in and make clothes.
 I find it really freeing."

 But this season came with a twist, literally.
 Sweaters were swirled around torsos and dresses were gathered in loose bunched ruches (a nod to ugly old-school prom dresses, Lak laughed).
 "They're twisted, but it's not like she's being pulled," the designer explained, "There's still ease, it's relaxed."
 In other words, the collection was still brilliantly fun.